United Way of Kingston, Frontenac, Lennox and Addington

 Results and Impact

-Since UWKFLA’s Youth Homeless program began in 2014 there has been a 15% increase in youth staying 10 days or less in a homeless shelter and 4% increase in youth staying 61-90 days.
-There has also been a 10% decrease in youth completing a stay between 11-30 days and 5% decrease in youth staying 31-60 days.
-Of the 163 youth and their families that received family mediation support in F2020, only 18 cases resulted in a youth entering shelter.
+UWKFLA had a five-year initiative that focuses on reducing youth homelessness in Kingston that began in 2014.
+Between 2014 and 2019 there was a 15% increase in youth staying 10 days or less in a homeless shelter and 4% increase in youth staying 61-90 days.
+There was also a 10% decrease in youth completing a stay between 11-30 days and 5% decrease in youth staying 31-60 days.

 While Ci highlights these key results, they may not be a complete representation of UWKFLA’s results and impact.
 This charity is not yet rated on impact (n/r).